 For your information . . .

 Proposed Crude Oil Pipeline Docket Open Dakota Access, LLC, an Energy Transfer Company, has made its initial filing with the Iowa Utilities Board regarding a proposal to build a crude oil pipeline across Iowa in Docket No. HLP-2014-0001.
-For details about public informational meetings to be held in each involved county, please visit the HLP-2014-0001 informational page.
+A petition for permit can’t be filed with the Board by Dakota Access for at least 30 days after the last information meeting, which was December 16, 2014.
+For details, please visit the HLP-2014-0001 informational page.
 Anyone seeking to file objections and letters of support in this docket may do so by using the Iowa Utilities Board’s Electronic Filing System, citing the docket number, and clicking on the “Submit Filing” tab for instructions.
 Written objections mailed to the Iowa Utilities Board, Executive Secretary, Docket No. HLP-2014-0001, 1375 E. Court Ave., Rm 69, Des Moines, Iowa 50319-0069 will also be accepted.
-Persons should consider attending an informational meeting before filing an objection, as it may provide more information in areas of interest or concern.

 Rock Island Clean Line LLC is proposing to build a high-voltage direct current transmission line across Iowa.
 On November 6, 2014, Rock Island Clean Line filed petitions for electric transmission franchise in 16 Iowa counties in Docket Nos.
 E-22123 through E-22138.
 Anyone seeking to file objections and letters of support in these dockets may do so by using the Iowa Utilities Board’s Electronic Filing System, citing the docket number(s), and clicking on the “Submit Filing” tab for instructions.
 Additional information about the franchise process is explained on the Electric Transmission Line Franchise Process page.
 NOTE: Board Member Sheila K. Tipton was previously involved in the representation of Rock Island Clean Line, LLC while a member of her former law firm.
 Ms. Tipton has severed all ties with her former law firm, which no longer represents Rock Island Clean Line, LLC, and pursuant to the applicable rules of ethics, Ms. Tipton will have no involvement in this case.